SEO Checklist For Business Websites

 This online, self-managed course covers all the essentials of SEO and participants implement the key elements of SEO into their business websites as they progress through the modules.

 The SEO School was designed by Perth SEO specialist, Karen Dauncey who shares all her insider knowledge and skills gained over her 20 year career in the digital marketing industry.
 Interested?
-Visit https://theseoschool.com for more information or to book a course, or email Karen directly at email@example.com.
+Find out more or book your course at The SEO School.

 Are you frustrated customers can’t find your website?